emasche/London-Fire-Brigade-Incident-Call-Analysis-Jan-Apr-2017-SQL-Tableau/README.md

 ![Calls by borough during Holidays](SQL-screenshots/incident-types-by-borough-Holidays28.PNG)

 During holidays, Westminster remains the borough that reported the most calls (465), followed by Camden (278) and Southwark (254).
-The boroughs that reported the fewest calls were Harrow (100) and Kingston upon Thames.
+The boroughs that reported the fewest calls were Harrow (100) and Kingston upon Thames (101).

 # Conclusion